-There are times where you’ll need to create a small booklet of literature for a company or organization, and thankfully Microsoft Word 2010 makes the process easy.
+There are times where you’ll need to create a small booklet of literature for a company or organization, and thankfully Microsoft Word 2010 or 2013 makes the process easy.
 Here’s the quick guide on how to do it.

 Open Word and select the Page Layout tab, then click on the icon in the corner of Page Setup to launch the Page Setup dialog.
 It’s probably best to do this before creating your document, then you’ll get a better idea of how the layout will look.
 However, you can make your document first then create the Booklet layout, and edit it from there.